 Scalzi’s blog gets so many visitors he seems to be able to afford a hosting service that starts at $15,000 per year.
-Gene Expression grabs a lot of readers and commenters.
+Gene Expression grabs a lot of readers and comments.
 In retrospect, it was stupid of me to suggest to Discuss White Privilege a more innocuous title like DWP.
-As it turns out, discussing white privilege is not just salutary as an internal-to-anthropology exercise but vital for the anthropology blogging brand.
+Discussing white privilege is not just salutary as an internal-to-anthropology exercise but vital for the anthropology blogging brand.

-Update July 2012: Recent tweets and comments helped me revisit this post, which was written shortly before Trouillot’s passing, In Memoriam, Michel-Rolph Trouillot, 1949-2012.
-In the comments below, Bryce Peak very helpfully recommends Richard Dyer’s White: Essays on Race and Culture which includes an analysis of the often undertheorized religious element to race, and Thomas A. Guglielmo’s White on Arrival: Italians, Race, Color, and Power in Chicago, 1890-1945 which traces northern and southern Italian immigration differences.
+- 2012: Recent tweets and comments helped me revisit this post, which was written shortly before Trouillot’s passing, In Memoriam, Michel-Rolph Trouillot, 1949-2012.
+In the comments below, Bryce Peak very helpfully recommends Richard Dyer’s White: Essays on Race and Culture.
+Dyer analyzes the often undertheorized religious element to race.
+Bryce Peak also recommends Thomas A. Guglielmo’s White on Arrival: Italians, Race, Color, and Power in Chicago, 1890-1945 which traces northern and southern Italian immigration differences.
 Thanks!